 Incorporated Engineers are professional engineers who maintain, manage and apply current and developing technology.
 So you might be working in fields like engineering design, development, manufacture, construction and operation.

 While you don’t need a Bachelor’s Degree in engineering to become an IEng, you’ll have to show knowledge of engineering principles to this level – OR HND/HNC, plus a period of further learning.

-Formal academic qualifications aren’t the only way to demonstrate your level of knowledge and understanding.
-Please see the academic requirements page for more information.
+Formal academic qualifications aren’t the only way to demonstrate your knowledge.
+See our academic requirements for more information.

-As a Chartered Engineer, you can use the abbreviation ‘CEng MIMechE’ after your name.
+As an Incorporated Engineer, you’ll be able to use the abbreviation ‘IEng MIMechE’ after your name.
 This designation is a globally recognised mark of professionalism and commitment to engineering.

-Chartered Engineers can also apply for additional qualifications and international registrations, like Chartered Environmentalist (CEnv) or European Engineer (EurIng).
+Incorporated Engineers can also apply for international registrations, such as IntPE, and also Chartered Environmentalist registration.

-CEng Members have access to all of our membership benefits, including networking at regional events, reduced rates for conferences and events, and discounted subscriptions to technical journals.
+IEng Members have access to all the benefits of membership, including networking at regional events, reduced rates for conferences and events, and discounted subscriptions to technical journals.

-Each year, CEng Members pay a subscription fee and a registration fee, which are both due in January.
-Find out more about our fees here.
+Each year, IEng Members pay a subscription fee and a registration fee, which are due in January.
+Find out more about our fees.